K\"ahler-Ricci flow on homogeneous toric bundles: Introduction

-The proof of Theorem 1.1 follows closely the lines of [29], and we also borrow some key results from [16] (so the proof in this note is not independent of that in [16]).
-In [26], to obtain some of the key estimates Wang and Zhu converted the K\"{a}hler-Ricci soliton equation - a complex Monge-Amp\`{e}re equation - on a toric Fano manifold to a real Monge-Amp\`{e}re equation on the Euclidean space.
-Similarly, one of the key steps in [16] (see Proposition 5.2 in [16]) is to convert the K\"{a}hler-Ricci soliton equation on a homogeneous toric bundle which is Fano to an equation on the open dense orbit of the $(T^m)^\mathbb{C}$-action on the fiber, which is actually a real Monge-Amp\`{e}re equation on $\mathbb{R}^m$.
+The proof of Theorem 1.1 follows closely the lines of \cite{Z}, and we also borrow some key results from \cite{PS} (so the proof in this note is not completely independent of that in \cite{PS}).
+In \cite{WZ}, to obtain some of the key estimates Wang and Zhu converted the K\"{a}hler-Ricci soliton equation - a complex Monge-Amp\`{e}re equation - on a toric Fano manifold to a real Monge-Amp\`{e}re equation on the Euclidean space.
+Similarly, one of the key steps in \cite{PS} (see Proposition 5.2 in \cite{PS}) is to convert the K\"{a}hler-Ricci soliton equation on a homogeneous toric bundle which is Fano to an equation on the open dense orbit of the $(T^m)^\mathbb{C}$-action on the fiber, which is actually a real Monge-Amp\`{e}re equation on $\mathbb{R}^m$.

-In the flow case, first Zhu [29] converted the K\"{a}hler-Ricci flow - a parabolic complex Monge-Amp\`{e}re equation (PCMAE)- on a toric Fano manifold to a parabolic real Monge-Amp\`{e}re equation on the Euclidean space.
-Then he adapted some of the key estimates on the real Monge-Amp\`{e}re equation in [26] to the parabolic case with the help of a deep estimate of Perelman (see [18]).
+In the flow case, first Zhu \cite{Z} converted the K\"{a}hler-Ricci flow - a parabolic complex Monge-Amp\`{e}re equation (PCMAE)- on a toric Fano manifold to a parabolic real Monge-Amp\`{e}re equation on the Euclidean space.
+Then he adapted some of the key estimates on the real Monge-Amp\`{e}re equation in \cite{WZ} to the parabolic case with the help of a deep estimate of Perelman (see \cite{ST}).

-Here (see Section 2) using some results in [16] we also convert the K\"{a}hler-Ricci flow on a homogeneous toric bundle which is Fano to a parabolic real Monge-Amp\`{e}re equation on the Euclidean space, which is very similar to the one in [29]; the only difference is that in our case there is an extra term in the equation, which turns out to be harmless due to a result in [16].
-Note that in Section 3.4 of [9] Donaldson made some modifications to the original approach in [26].
+Here (see Section 2.3) using some results in \cite{PS} we also convert the K\"{a}hler-Ricci flow on a homogeneous toric bundle which is Fano to a parabolic real Monge-Amp\`{e}re equation on the Euclidean space, which is very similar to the one in \cite{Z}; the only difference is that in our case there is an extra term in the equation, which turns out to be harmless due to a result in \cite{PS}.
+Note that in Section 3.4 of \cite{Do} Donaldson made some modifications to the original approach in \cite{WZ}.
 In the first step of the estimates for the parabolic real Monge-Amp\`{e}re equation we follow Donaldson's modifications (see Section 3).
-We also observe that under the normalized K\"{a}hler-Ricci flow on a homogeneous toric bundle which is Fano the volume of any fiber is uniformly bounded above and below.
+We also observe that under the normalized K\"{a}hler-Ricci flow on a Fano homogeneous toric bundle with a $G\times T^m$-invariant initial K\"{a}hler form in $c_1(X)$, the volume of any fiber is a constant.